Etsy is an online marketplace where people can buy and sell all kinds of handmade goods, vintage items, and art supplies.

 Right now, I make about $50K a year for the work I put in primarily on weekends.
 While it’s highly profitable, it has not yet lucrative enough yet for me to quit my day job.
 Although, the business has been growing 20% every year.

-Laurie Nickerson (from Las Vegas, Nevada, USA) started Puppet Pelts almost 10 years ago.
+Laurie Nickerson (from Las Vegas, Nevada, USA) started Puppet Pelts about 10 years ago.

 My name is Laurie Nickerson and I and the co-owner of Puppet Pelts.
 At Puppet Pelts, we manufacture and sell hand dyed fabric used for puppet skins to professional puppet builders around the world.